Monday, 16 October 2023

 I’ve always been fascinated by amphibious operations during wars – Gallipoli, Torch, D-Day, Inchon etc; the logistics involved in such daring assaults really ignites my interest.
 I quickly realised however that as a wargamer I could never re-create such large scale landings, not having either the room or the time or figures required.
 So I’ve been limited to running small scale landing operations usually just a small part of something more grand.

 Whilst I was researching into the Rif War (Morocco 1919-26) [see Journal 53 for the results of this research], I found that the Spanish had carried out two amphibious operations in Morocco (at Alcazarseguer in March 1925 and at Alhucemas Bay on September 8th).
-When I was reading up on these landings I found several references to an invasion of Majorca during the Spanish Civil War?
+When I was reading up on these landings I found several references to an invasion of Mallorca during the Spanish Civil War?
 I was intrigued and did a little digging to find further information.
-Later in the summer of 2005, I found myself on Majorca and actually visited the small fishing village – Porto Cristo where the Republican soldiers landed back in August 1936!
+Later in the summer of 2005, I found myself on Mallorca and actually visited the small fishing village – Porto Cristo where the Republican soldiers landed back in August 1936!
 Surprisingly there was not a statue or plaque (at least not one I could find) to this event in Porto Cristo.
 Anyway here are the results of my brief study into this interesting and very game-able operation:

 In the summer of 1936, a group of Spanish Generals began a rebellion against the elected government.
 The Balearic Islands were quickly brought under the control of the rebels (except for Menorca) with the military authorities assisted by local members of the right-wing Flange party.
 The rebels attempt to take control of Barcelona had been a total disaster so when news began to filter back of the Nationalist occupation of the islands of Majorca, Ibiza, Formentera and Carbrera.
 Regarded as part of Catalonia, with popular feelings running high, plans were quickly formulated to send a Catalonian Expeditionary Force to liberate the isles.